 Cambodia is a stunning, underrated country full of breathtaking temples, tasty/cheap street food, and full of intense history.
 I got a Cambodia visa on arrival when I crossed from Thailand to Cambodia.
 I will explain the process, requirements, and obviously, how not to get scammed.

-Due to the Covid-19 pandemic, Cambodia e-Visa has been suspended until further notice.
-Here is a screenshot from the official website for Cambodia e-visa.
+Due to the Covid-19 pandemic, Cambodia e-Visa & visa on arrival have been suspended until further notice.

 Types of Cambodia Visa on Arrival